Select A Department

 M.S.
 Leadership, Ethics, and Development

-The Leadership, Ethics, and Development program (L.E.A.D.) is designed to foster each student’s social, emotional, physical, and ethical growth.
+The Leadership, Ethics, and Development program (LEAD) is designed to foster each student’s social, emotional, physical, and ethical growth.
 Through intentional and age appropriate curricula, students develop skills to confidently navigate adolescence and prepare them to be purposeful citizens in any community.
 Active experiences and intellectual opportunities will empower students to engage in character development, personal and peer leadership, and support a healthy school and community culture.
-L.E.A.D. classes are designed to address the developmental needs of each of our students as they navigate their path through adolescence.
-Subtopics explored in age appropriate ways each year include self-awareness, relationships, effective communication, feedback, decision making, coping strategies, ethical engagement, team building, and self-care.
-In the Middle School, L.E.A.D. curricula is delivered through Health & Wellness and Physical Education classes, advisory, and community meeting times.
+In LEAD classes at each grade level, 6-8, subtopics are explored in age appropriate ways each year, including self-awareness, relationships, effective communication, feedback, decision making, coping strategies, ethical engagement, team building, and self-care.
+In the Middle School, LEAD curricula is delivered through trimester long LEAD classes, advisory, and community meeting times.
+LEAD is graded as a Pass/Fail course.
+Students successfully pass LEAD by understanding and engaging in class discussions and activities.

-(Grade 6) In the sixth grade, students explore the theme of “breaking the ice” as students transition into middle school and The Derryfield School community.
+Understanding Community (Grade 6) In this trimester class, students explore the theme of understanding community.
+As students transition to Derryfield, they will learn the personal, social and behavioral expectations of our school community while engaging in physical activities and classroom discussions.
 At the beginning of the year, the focus will be on understanding the norms and expectations of Derryfield, and developing positive relationships with peers and adults in the community.
-Ongoing skill development will include appropriate use of technology, respect for self and others, enjoyment of learning, challenge, and self-expression.
+Ongoing skill development will include but is not limited to, tackling interpersonal relationships, self-regulation and understanding emotions, coping and building resilience, appropriate use of technology, making and keeping friends, and a growth mindset.